alexs2112/University-Notes/CPSC471/05 - Conversion of ERD to RM.md

  - Create a relation for the entity
 	 - Entity `E` becomes `Rel(E)`
  - Add the simple attributes in the relation
-	 - Break composite attributes to simple counterparts
+	 - Break composite attributes to their simple counterparts
  - Choose one of the key attributes as Primary Key
  - If the chosen key is composite, the set of simple attributes that form it will be the primary key